Royal College of Surgeons in Ireland

-The Royal College of Surgeons in Ireland (RCSI) is a not-for-profit medical professional and educational institution, which is also known as RCSI University of Medicine and Health Sciences.
+The Royal College of Surgeons in Ireland (RCSI), also known as RCSI University of Medicine and Health Sciences, is a medical school and professional body based in Ireland.
 It was established in 1784 as the national body for the surgical branch of medicine in Ireland, with a role in supervision of training, and as of 2021 provides a broad range of medical education in multiple countries.

 RCSI's main campus is situated on St. Stephen's Green and York Street in central Dublin and incorporates schools of medicine, pharmacy and biomolecular sciences, physiotherapy, population health, dentistry and nursing and midwifery.
 It offers undergraduate and postgraduate education in a number of healthcare fields.

 RCSI was ranked first in the world for SDG3 Good Health and Well-being in the Times Higher Education Impact Rankings 2025.

 History

 Background and foundation

 Since the Middle Ages, the practice of surgery in Dublin was licensed by one of the Guilds of the City of Dublin, the Barber-Surgeons' Guild, also known at times as the Guild of St. Mary Magdalene.
 The guild chapel was in Christ Church.
 Guild membership was obtained by a three-year apprenticeship, followed by two years as a journeyman.
 The College of Surgeons maintained a mandatory period of apprenticeship to become a qualified surgeon until 1828.

 In 1446, the Barber-Surgeons' Guild was incorporated by a royal decree of Henry VI, becoming the first medical corporation in Britain or Ireland.

 In 1765 Sylvester O'Halloran, a surgeon from Limerick, proposed a College of Surgeons along the lines of the College de St. Cosme in Paris, which had been regulating French surgeons since its creation by a Royal Charter by King Louis IX in 1255, to train and regulate surgeons.
 The Dublin Society of Surgeons was founded in 1780 at the Elephant public house on Essex Street (now Parliament Street).

-Trinity College, Dublin, did not teach surgery as a subject until 1851, so in the 18th century Ireland was without a school focused on surgery.
+Trinity College Dublin, did not teach surgery as a subject until 1851, so in the 18th century Ireland was without a school focused on surgery.
 To have a separate organization providing standardised surgical education became one of the goals of the new Society of Surgeons, and it lobbied for a Royal Charter, in 1781 presenting the Lord Lieutenant a petition to be incorporated separately from the barbers.
 The awaited charter was granted by King George III on 11 February 1784.
 The governing body, including the first President, Samuel Croker-King, and William Dease, first professor of surgery, met in the boardroom of the Rotunda Hospital for the first time on 2 March 1784.